wasmerio/wasmer/lib/api/README.md

   compilation process and to store the generated executable code somewhere, either:
   * in-memory (with [`wasmer-engine-universal`]),
-  * in a native static object file (with [`wasmer-engine-staticlib`]), in addition to emitting a C header file, which both can be linked against a sandboxed WebAssembly runtime environment for the compiled module with no need for runtime compilation.

 * **Pluggable compilers** — A compiler is used by an engine to transform WebAssembly into executable code: